CyberGhost VPN Review 2023: Can It Be Trusted?

-Surfing carefree and anonymously, the dream of every VPN user.
-CyberGhost, a Romanian VPN provider, covers the tracks of its more than 30 million users, branding itself as "the one-click solution for all your privacy needs".
+Surfing carefree and anonymously is the dream of everyone who surfs the Internet.
+CyberGhost, a Romanian VPN provider, brands itself "the one-click solution for your privacy needs" and 30 million people take its word.
 Our test shows whether this is really the case, or if CyberGhost's claims are just smoke and mirrors.

-Offers good video steaming on Netflix or through the BBC iPlayer
+Reliable video steaming on Netflix and BBC iPlayer

 Relatively high speeds